A sudden sneeze sneaks up on you and oh great… you’ve weed yourself a bit.

 Toilet humour can be funny – but it’s not amusing when it’s you with the bladder problems.

-Take the following steps so you can sympathetically understand what’s going on with her urinary symptoms and why.
+Take the following steps so you can sympathetically understand what’s going on and why.

 The last thing someone needs when they’re dealing with bladder problems is for someone to draw attention to it by asking loudly in public: “Are you OK love, do you need the toilet?”